New & Used Mercedes-Benz C-Class: In Depth

 Shopping for a new Mercedes-Benz C Class?

 GET A FREE PRICE QUOTE

-The Mercedes-Benz C-Class is frequently a shopper’s first taste of the luxury car segment, much like the Audi A4, BMW 3-Series, Cadillac ATS, and the Infiniti Q50.
-Currently, it’s the brand’s entry-level car, or at least it was before the introduction of the new 2014 Mercedes-Benz CLA.
+The Mercedes-Benz C-Class is frequently a shopper’s first taste of the luxury car segment, much like the Infiniti Q50, Cadillac ATS, Audi A4, and the BMW 3-Series.
+For now, it’s the brand’s entry-level car, or at least it was before the introduction of the new 2014 Mercedes-Benz CLA.

 Either a luxury two-door coupe or a four-door sedan, the C-Class will soon be built in the U.S. Mercedes is planning to upsize the line and to begin building it at a newly expanded assembly plant in Alabama for the 2015 model year.

 See our 2014 Mercedes-Benz C-Class review for pricing with options, specifications, and gas mileage ratings

 The C-Class luxury sedan replaced the former Mercedes 190E in American showrooms in the 1994 model year.
 The first generation of the C-Class was a conventional sedan with relatively safe styling and a range of economical four- and six-cylinder engines.
 Of course, there was also a V-8 engine used in a high-performance AMG variant, of which only limited numbers were imported to the U.S.

 The second generation of the car was launched in 2000 and adopted a more daring design dominated by curved surfaces.
 One year later a new three-door hatchback variant dubbed the C-Class Sportcoupe was launched but poor sales, brought about by its relatively expensive pricetag, saw the model removed from the automaker’s U.S. lineup in 2005.
 Despite its failure in the U.S., a successor to the C-Class Sportcoupe, the new CLC, was launched overseas in 2008.